Feds Detail What They Call Lies Told By Paul Manafort Since His Guilty Plea

 Manafort met with prosecutors 12 times and testified twice before a grand jury, the Justice Department said.

-During that time, prosecutors say Manafort didn't tell the truth about key topics even though he'd agreed to cooperate with the government in any way it wanted as part of his guilty plea.
+During that time, prosecutors say Manafort didn't tell the truth about key topics even though he had agreed to cooperate with the government in any way it wanted as part of his guilty plea.

-The office of special counsel Robert Mueller included the details in a document filed with a federal judge that argues Manafort has violated that plea agreement.
+The office of special counsel Robert Mueller included the details in a document filed with a federal judge that argues that Manafort has violated that plea agreement.

 Manafort's statements "were not instances of mere memory lapses," prosecutors wrote.
 "If the defendant contends the government has not acted in good faith, the government is able to prove the false statements at a hearing."

 Manafort's attorneys said in an earlier court filing that he has given the government useful information.
-Manafort is scheduled to be sentenced on March 5 of next year.
+Manafort is scheduled to be sentenced on March 5.

 The alleged false statements

-Prosecutors say Manafort made false statements about five major areas.
-They were his associate Konstantin Kilimnik, with whom he faced charged for alleged witness tampering; Kilimnik's role in that alleged crime; and a wire transfer to a company working for Manafort.
+Prosecutors say Manafort made false statements about five major topics.
+They include his associate Konstantin Kilimnik, with whom he faced charges for alleged witness tampering; Kilimnik's role in that alleged crime; and a wire transfer to a company working for Manafort.

+Prosecutors have asserted in other court materials that Kilimnik has links to Russia's intelligence services.

 The fourth area is not spelled out — the government alludes only to "information pertinent to another Department of Justice investigation" — and the fifth involves Manafort's contacts with officials in the Trump administration.

-The last area was the subject of a New York Times report following the court filing in which the Justice Department argued that Manafort had violated his plea deal.
+The last area was the subject of a New York Times report after the court filing in which the Justice Department argued that Manafort had violated his plea deal.

-The Times reported that even as Manafort had been cooperating with the special counsel's office, his attorney also had been briefing an attorney for Trump.
+The Times reported that even as Manafort had been cooperating with the special counsel's office, his attorney had been briefing an attorney for President Trump.

 That arrangement, although unusual, evidently isn't illegal, and it enabled Trump's lawyers to get a sense about the operations of Mueller's team.
 The special counsel's office, for its part, now contends that Manafort's denials about contacting people in the administration was a false statement that voids his plea deal.